Core Idea

 Each step in the information chain adds its own distortions.

+But all these sources have structural incentives to simplify the evidence.
 System drift happens because humans prefer simple clarity to complexity they are less likely to understand.
-None of us like confusion.

-We want to know what to think, not what to think about.
+Most of us want conclusions delivered, not questions handed back.
 So we sand away the rough edges of doubt until we’re left with polished certainties that feel reassuring but may bear little resemblance to what the evidence actually supports.

 The most dangerous drifted ideas are those that feel obviously true.
-They carry the weight of institutional authority without the burden of institutional rigour.
+They carry the weight of institutional authority without the burden of intellectual rigour.

 Thought Challenge